dvdmtw98/blog/Post Vault/articles/2023-01-07-docker-101-part-4-networks.md

 #### Inspect Network

-To view the configuration details of a network like the network name, id, subnet information and connected containers the `network inspect` command is used.
+To view the configuration details of a network like a network name, id, subnet information and connected containers the `network inspect` command is used.
 A network can be inspected using its name or its id

 ```bash
 docker network inspect <network-name>